coder/docs/images/ssl-certificates.md

 ## Adding certificates at the system level

-You can add certificates at the system level so that any process that runs within the environment will use the certificates when making requests.
+You can add certificates at the system level so that any process that runs within the workspace will use the certificates when making requests.

 The specific process to add system-level certificates depends on the Linux distribution that you're using, but it is typically done by adding your